schemathesis/web-api-fuzzing-project/README.md

 To run a fuzzer against a target, you need to pass their names in CLI:

 ```
-wafp schemathesis:Default jupyter_server
+wafp schemathesis:Default jupyter_server --output-dir=./artifacts
 ```

-The command above will run the `Default` variant of Schemathesis against the Jupyter Server target.
+The command above will run the `Default` variant of Schemathesis against the Jupyter Server target and will store all available artifacts in the `./artifacts` directory.

 ## Fuzzing targets